MinnPost/minnpost-wordpress/wp-content/plugins/popup-maker/readme.txt

 > + Trove of options to customize the look of your popup using our unique **Theme Editor**.
 Change colors, shadows, fonts, paddings, and much, much more.
 > + Stat tracking: Popup Opens Count.

-If you are enjoying this wonderful project, [please rate & review it](https://wppopupmaker.com/rate-us/?utm_source=readme-description&utm_medium=text-link&utm_campaign=Readme&utm_content=rate-us) to share the love <3!
+If you are enjoying this wonderful popup plugin, [please rate & review it](https://wppopupmaker.com/rate-us/?utm_source=readme-description&utm_medium=text-link&utm_campaign=Readme&utm_content=rate-us) to share the love <3!

 = Enhance Your WordPress Popups Using Our Extensions =
 > + [Exit Intent](https://wppopupmaker.com/extensions/exit-intent/?utm_source=readme-description&utm_medium=text-link&utm_campaign=Upsell&utm_content=exit-intent "Exit Intent")